olofd/dotNeTS/README.md

 of programming often implemented in ex. lodash for dealing with data-operations. dotNeTS gives you lambda expressions and full implementation (soon) of System.Collection.Generics.

-dotNeTS also aims to NOT reinvent the wheel and use javascript 'best-choices' for data-mainpulation and functionality. e.g the List-implementation relies on lodash.
+dotNeTS also aims to NOT reinvent the wheel and uses javascript 'best-choices' for data-mainpulation and functionality. e.g the List-implementation relies on lodash.

 dependencies: